Top Page > Research Topics

 Research Topics

-In our laboratory, we study how to build formal models for complex objects in the real world.
-Particularly, we focus on concurrent systems and hybrid systems, where a concurrent system is a dynamic system in which many interacting processes run concurrently, and a hybrid system is a dynamic system that exhibits both continuous and discrete dynamics.
-Moreover, we apply developed methods and tools to various kinds of targets in information systems, control systems, and systems biology.
+In our laboratory, we study how to build formal models, i.e. mathematically and computationally tractable models, for complex objects in the real world.
+In particular, we focus on discrete-state systems and hybrid systems, where discrete-state systems are dynamical systems that can be represented by state transition diagrams, and hybrid systems are dynamical systems that exhibit both continuous and discrete dynamics.
+Moreover, we apply developed theory and methods to various kinds of targets in information systems, service systems, control systems, and systems biology.

 isee also overview_e.pdfjD